-Track 2 reintegration, also known as spoor 2, is a structured employment support programme that focuses on finding suitable work outside an employee’s current organisation when returning to their original role is not feasible.
-Unlike regular job searching, this external reintegration process provides professional guidance, employer liaison services, and specialised accommodation support to help individuals with work limitations transition to new employment successfully.
+Track 2 or also referred to as ‘return-to-work Track 2’ (re-integratie spoor 2 in Dutch), is a structured employment support programme that focuses on finding suitable work for employees that have fallen out due to illness outside the employee’s current organisation, when returning to their original role is not feasible.
+Unlike regular job searching, this external reintegration process provides professional guidance, employer liaison services, and specialised support to help individuals with work limitations transition to new employment successfully.

 What is track 2 reintegration and when is it used?